esoulvest/SoulVest-Impact-Scoring-/README.md

 **>>> Install requirements with "pip install -r requirements.txt"**

 https://raw.githubusercontent.com/adeline-hub/SoulVest-Impact-Scoring-/main/requirements.txt
+The code is written in python, saved in .ipynb file. to open .ipynb file you should set up Jupyter Lab environment: https://jupyter.org/install.
+So you may check if you have all for running this code thanks to the requirements.txt

 **>>> Training data SISanalysis.py**
 with a sentiment analysis, scrapes profile information and comment threads from: